Understanding the behaviours of Chinese tourists when they travel

 They make up the largest share of all international tourists, and on average spend more money than tourists from any other country.

 So what does it all mean for Europe, and France in particular?
-Let’s dig a little deeper and see how your business can tap into the latest Chinese tourism boom.
+Let’s dig a little deeper and see how your business can attract Chinese tourists today.

 Example: Success on Chinese Social Media Marketing by a British restaurant